rahulgurnani/gateway-api-inference-extension/site-src/guides/index.md

 ### Deploy the InferencePool and Endpoint Picker Extension

-   Install an InferencePool named `vllm-llama3-8b-instruct` that selects from endpoints with label `app: vllm-llama3-8b-instruct` and listening on port 8000.
    The Helm install command automatically installs the endpoint-picker, InferencePool along with provider specific resources.

    Set the chart version and then select a tab to follow the provider-specific instructions.